 Many podiatrists spend the majority of their time performing surgeries, such as foot reconstruction.
 But they can specialize in other areas, too, including sports medicine, pediatrics, and diabetic foot care.
 Most podiatrists work full time and either have their own practice or work in group practices with other physicians and specialists.

 Podiatrists must obtain a Doctor of Podiatric Medicine (DPM) and be licensed in order to practice.
 Podiatric medical schools are highly competitive; most applicants earn a bachelor’s degree before applying.
 Most schools take four years to complete, and then students must complete a residency program.

-Here are some recommended courses that students could take in preparation for Podiatric Medical School.
+Here are some recommended courses that students could take at Michigan Tech in preparation for Podiatric Medical School.
 This is not an exhaustive list.
 You are responsible to check with the schools you wish to apply for specific requirements.
 Check with the individual schools if they intend to use AP or community college credits to ensure those are accepted.

 Although you can select any undergraduate major, most podiatry schools require that you take specific pre-requisite courses to be eligible to apply.
 The required courses are different depending on the school.
 It is your responsibility to research the specific admissions requirements for the schools you want to apply to.

 Students can use this resource to check on required admissions requirements for specific Podiatric Medical schools.
 But you also need to check directly with each school: Podiatric Medical College Information Book.